phospho-app/fastassert/README.md

 - OS: Linux
 - CUDA 12.1
 - Min.
-GPU RAM for inference : 16 GB
+GPU RAM for inference : 16 GB (we used a NVIDIA A100 40GB)

 ## Installation